This blog is categorized into the following sections for you to get an overall understanding of Python:

 - Easy-to-integrate with Other Programming Languages

 Python has another unique feature that allows it to integrate not only with libraries, such as Jython and Cython, but also with other programming languages, including Java, C, and C++ for cross-platform development.
 Therefore, Python is comparatively more powerful.
 No programming language is complete, and it is not generally advisable to use one language for all applications and developments.
-Besides, similar to every other language, Python’s forte is to provide you a massive library so that you can enjoy strong and powerful features of other languages as well.
+Besides, similar to every other language, Python’s forte is to provide you with a massive library so that you can enjoy the strong and powerful features of other languages as well.

-So far, in this blog on advantages and disadvantages of Python, you have learned in-depth about the major advantages.
+So far, in this blog on the advantages and disadvantages of Python, you have learned in-depth about the major advantages.
 Moving on, let us discuss some of its disadvantages and get a better understanding of this object-oriented programming language.